bvoight/GCB535/Syllabus.md

 motivated algorithmic problems; GCB/CIS/BIOL5360 and GCB5370 is more appropriate.

-Areas multiple hypothesis testing, data processing and visualization, analysis pipeline development, sequence alignment, study design for high-throughput sequencing, RNA gene expression, single-cell RNA-Seq, single gene and whole-genome analysis, gene regulation and ENCODE, ChIP-Seq analysis, analysis of CRISPR screening data, and machine learning.
+Areas multiple hypothesis testing, data processing and visualization, analysis pipeline development, study design for high-throughput sequencing, RNA gene expression, single-cell RNA-Seq, ATAC-Seq, single gene and whole-genome analysis, gene regulation and ENCODE, ChIP-Seq analysis, analysis of CRISPR screening data, and machine learning.
 Relevant principles underlying methods used for analysis in these areas will be introduced and discussed at a level appropriate for biologists without a